Strezless-Musick-Prodz/adpn-cli/README.md

 * `adpn-ingest-into-titlesdb.py`: Python script to add a staged AU to the titlesdb MySQL database
 * `adpn-titlesdb-diff`: bash script to test before/after state of the titlesdb XML listing

+Development started in May 2019 by Charles Johnson, Collections Archivist, Alabama Department of Archives and History (<charlesw.johnson@archives.alabama.gov>).

+All the original code in here is hereby released into the public domain.
+Any code copied or derived from other public sources is noted in comments, and is governed by the licensing terms preferred by the authors of the original code.
+(CJ, 2019/05/23)

 Requirements and Dependencies
 =============================
 To use the adpn suite of utility scripts, you need: